-4. Additional Data on Populations of Focus:
+4. Additional Data on Populations of Focus: (a) Persons with Intellectual/

-(a) Persons with Intellectual/ Developmental Disabilities
+- (a) Persons with Intellectual/

+Developmental Disabilities

-(b) Veterans
+- (b) Veterans

-(c) Unhoused Persons
+- (c) Unhoused Persons

-- Persons with Intellectual/Developmental Disabilities - More than one-quarter of Californians have a disability, and adults with disabilities are more likely to have depression than adults without disabilities.\ - Most persons served by the Department of Developmental Services in 2021 were ages 22 to 31 and diagnosed with an intellectual disability, autism, or both.\\ - Veterans - According to a 2023 RAND study, nearly one-quarter of participating veterans were at risk of dying by suicide. - Almost two-thirds of veterans in the study reported knowing someone who died by suicide; however, many veterans did not seek mental health care.\\\ - Unhoused Persons - The number of unhoused persons in California is growing, and drug/alcohol overdose is the leading cause of mortality among Los Angeles's unhoused population.\\\\
+- Persons with Intellectual/Developmental Disabilities - More than one-quarter of Californians have a disability, and adults with disabilities are more likely to have depression than adults without disabilities.\ - Most persons served by the Department of Developmental Services in 2021 were ages 22 to 31 and diagnosed with an intellectual disability, autism, or both.\\

+Veterans

+- According to a 2023 RAND study, nearly one-quarter of participating veterans were at risk of dying by suicide. - Almost two-thirds of veterans in the study reported knowing someone who died by suicide; however, many veterans did not seek mental health care.\\\

+Unhoused Persons

+The number of unhoused persons in California is growing, and drug/alcohol overdose is the leading cause of mortality among Los Angeles's unhoused population.\\\\